 This paper studies optimal taxation in a version of the neoclassical growth model in which investment becomes productive within the period, thereby making the supply of capital elastic in the short run.
 Because taxing capital is distortionary in the short run, the government's ability/desire to raise revenues through capital income taxation in the initial period or when the economy is hit with a bad shock is greatly curtailed.
 Our timing assumption also leads to tractable Ramsey and Markov-perfect specifications without state-contingent debt.
 We find that the cyclical properties of taxes are robust to the commitment assumptions.

 The vast majority of the business cycle literature assumes a linear transformation frontier between consumption and investment goods.
 This assumption neglects a relationship, present in the data, between the relative price of investments and total factor productivity.
 This assumption also leads to counterfactual saving rates.
 A simple extension of the real business cycle model is proposed where the transformation frontier can be concave.
 Alternative identification strategies lead to similar estimates of the curvature with a dramatic improvement of the prediction of the saving rate.

 Labor composition by gender, age, and education has undergone dramatic changes over the last forty years in the United States.
-Furthermore, the volatility of total market hours differs systematically between genders, age groups, and education groups.
-I develop a large-scale business cycle model and show that these changes in labor composition account for up to 30$\%$ of the observed changes in aggregate volatility over this period of time.
-To solve the model over a large transition, I apply perturbation methods at several points over the transition path.
-This methodology breaks the curse of dimensionality and enables accurate solutions far from the steady state.
+Furthermore, the volatility of total market hours differs systematically between genders, age, and education groups.
+I develop a large-scale business cycle model which suggests that demographic changes by gender and education affect labor supply elasticities at the micro level.
+This has important repercussions on aggregate volatility.
+Changes in labor composition account for 30% of the observed changes in aggregate volatility over this period of time.
+To solve the model over this large transition, I develop a new algorithm which extends perturbation methods to the stochastic transition path and can be applied to a broad class of DSGE models.
 Matlab code is available in the page Codes.